martinolsson/beernplay.se/index.1.md

     {% include hours.html %}
 </div>

-We just opened!
+### We just opened!
 Our bar is on Hornsgatan 138.
 We have a super nice outdoor seating area.
 Come have a beer and play a game!

+Kamal, who has many years of experience of Pizza Napolitana from Italy, bakes our pizza in a genuine Italian oven that can keep an even 450 degrees during the 90 seconds it takes for the pizza to be perfectly done.

 <hr>